Cyclades Island Hopping – Routes, Itineraries & Beaches

 Paros

-Paros has gorgeous beaches; Santa Maria is a broad and sandy shore loved by families who travel to Greece.
+Paros has gorgeous beaches; Santa Maria is a broad, sandy shore loved by families traveling to Greece.
 Kolymbithres is a bizarre shore with a lunar landscape and soft rocks eroded by the wind and the sea.

 Ios

-Mylopotas is the most famous beach on Ios Island, it has a unique azure and emerald waters, and it’s a perfect place for water sports.
+Mylopotas is the most famous beach on Ios Island.
+It has unique azure and emerald waters and is a perfect place for water sports.

 Milos